solana-foundation/developer-content/docs/core/accounts.md

 ## Custom Programs

 On Solana, “smart contracts” are referred to as [programs](/docs/core/programs).
-A program is an account that stores executable code and is indicated by an “executable” flag that is set to true.
+A program is an account that contains executable code and is indicated by an “executable” flag that is set to true.

 For a more detailed explanation of the program deployment process, refer to the